-So how can you take advantage of this yourself?
+So how can you take advantage of this concept yourself and become rich?
 Simple really.
-Whenever you get paid, just set up a transfer from your checking account (like this one from BB&T) to your savings account for a certain dollar amount.
+Whenever you get paid, just set up a transfer from your checking account to your savings account for a certain dollar amount.
 Presto, you are done!

 Most banks offer this type of service, though I will admit, some are better than others.
-I use Capital One 360 and I can choose the start date, the frequency and the amount all online.
+I use CIT Bank and I can choose the start date, the frequency and the amount all online.
 Changing it is a breeze too.

 If your bank doesn’t offer this, you have two options:

 - See if your work will split your paycheck for you.
-Many do this, you just have to fill out a form with your savings account information.
+Many will do this.
+You just have to fill out a form with your savings account information.

 Supercharging Your Path To Wealth

 I have had an automatic investing plan set up since I got a job back in the early 2000’s.
-Every month, I have a small amount of money (around $100 or so) transferred into my investment accounts.
+Every month, I have a small amount of money (just $100) transferred into my investment accounts.
 Over this time, I have a return of over 12%.
 While I will never become rich overnight, in the past 15 years, I have moved much closer to becoming rich than I would be if I never automated my savings.

 Why Automating Works